david-vanderson/dvui/readme-implementation.md

 * `parent.processEvent()` bubble keyboard events, so pressing the "up" key while focused on a button can make the containing scroll area scroll.

 #### Opting Out of Normal Layout
-If `Options.rect` is set, the widget is directly specifying its position and size.
+If `Options.rect` is set, the widget is directly specifying its position and size (still in parent coordinates).
 In this case, it does not call `parent.rectFor()` nor `parent.minSizeForChild()`, which means it is invisible to its parent for layout purposes.
 The parent can still receive bubbled events.

 ### Windows and Subwindows
 `dvui.Window` maps to a single OS window.
 All widgets and drawing happen in that window.